TacticalMetaphysics/Lisien/lisien/design.rst

 switch to the slow delta if the number of facts it would need for the fast one is larger than the gap between keyframes.

-There are currently two implementations of the fast delta, though they operate on the same global ``TurnDict`` and should, theoretically, be doing the same thing.
-The simpler one is the "turn delta" and operates only on a slice of facts recorded in the same turn, while the "branch delta" takes slices of the start and end turns, but the entirety of any turn in between.

 .. _lisien may have such a feature some day: <https://codeberg.org/clayote/Lisien/issues/28>